iamhll/xkcdc_manual/manual/source/HwIntroduction/main.rst

 HW - Introduction
 =================

-XKCDC-RTL is an integrated RTL for H264 encoder, H265 codec and NSTD codec
+XKCDC-RTL is an integrated RTL description for H264 encoder, H265 codec and NSTD codec

 Diagram
 -------